alexisedm/booster-bot/README.md

 ## Architecture

-The architecture was build with a [microservice](https://microservices.io) in [Node](https://nodejs.org) and deployed in a [AWS Lambda](https://aws.amazon.com/lambda/), it works with [slack](https://slack.com) when the user mentions the bot or interacts with it.
-Also, this microservice connects with the [Vehicle API](https://vpic.nhtsa.dot.gov/api/Home) to request the vehicles information.
+The slack bot was build in [Node](https://nodejs.org) and deployed in a [AWS EC2](https://aws.amazon.com/ec2), containerized with [Docker](https://www.docker.com), connects with the [Vehicle API](https://vpic.nhtsa.dot.gov/api/Home) to request the vehicles information. it works with [slack](https://slack.com) when the user mentions the bot or interacts with it.

 ## Usage

-To execute this [Node](https://nodejs.org) API locally, you can use [serverless offline](https://www.serverless.com/plugins/serverless-offline).

 **First, you must have installed [Node](https://nodejs.org/es/) version `14`.**